ABOUTELECTRIC POOL HEATERS

 PRO & CONS OF ELECTRIC POOL HEATER

-• Can extend swim season by several weeks to months
+• Extends the swimming season by weeks or even months

-• Takes several hours to heat your pool
+• Requires several hours to warm up the pool

 COMPAREELECTRIC POOL HEATER VS. SOLAR POOL HEATER